aanchal22/exam-1/README.md

 Place your formula here.
 ```

-2. Number of users in each of the states in the New England region.
+2. Number of users in each of the states in the Pacific sub-region, which includes Alaska, California, Hawaii, Oregon and Washington.

 ```
 Place your formula here.
 ```

-3. Number of users in each of the 5 most populous cities of the USA.
+3. Number of users in each of the given 5 cities of the USA: Nashville, Tennessee; San Diego, California; New York City, New York; Dallas, Texas; and Seattle, Washington.

 ```
 Place your formula here.